acastroaraujo/culturalEvolution/README.md

 <img src="man/figures/README-env-learn-2.png" width="100%" />

-As you can see, you can construct any model with a mathematical expression.
 Every recursive function will check that the supplied list of parameters corresponds to this expression.

 For example:

+- Missing parameters:

 ``` r
 out <- biased_transmission(